Javi Hernández (footballer, born 2000)

-Javier "Javi" Hernández Tarroc (born 14 September 2000) is a Spanish footballer who plays as a central defender for Deportivo Aragón.
+Javier "Javi" Hernández Tarroc (born 14 September 2000) is a Spanish footballer who plays as a central defender for Segunda Federación club Ebro.

 Club career

 Hernández was born in Zaragoza, Aragón, and was a Real Zaragoza youth graduate.
 He made his senior debut with the reserves on 28 October 2018, starting in a 5–1 Tercera División home routing of SD Borja.

 Hernández scored his first senior goal on 14 April 2019, netting the opener in a 4–1 home success over CD Binéfar.
 He made his first team debut on 16 December of the following year, starting in a 2–0 away win against Gimnástica de Torrelavega, for the season's Copa del Rey.

 Hernández made his professional debut on 5 January 2021, coming on as a late substitute for Alberto Guitián in a 1–2 loss at AD Alcorcón, also in the national cup.